-• After 3 tardies, without proper notification to the instructor, a session will be scheduled.
-Excessive tardiness will affect the course grade and progression to the next course, and may be grounds for dismissal from the program.
-Documentation of the student-instructor or Coordinator session will be scheduled to discuss the problem and will be placed in the students file.
+After 3 tardies, without proper notification to the instructor, a session will be scheduled.
+Excessive tardiness will affect the course grade and progression to the next course and may be grounds for dismissal from the program.
+Documentation of the scheduled student-instructor or Coordinator session to discuss the problem will be placed in the student's file.

 See specific tardiness policy for Clinic.
-All students have been contingently admitted to an allied health or nursing program until all information/documentation is received on or before a date designated by the program.
-Failure to provide all requested information; to disclose prior felony, misdemeanor, and/or pending criminal charges will result in immediate dismissal from a program.